-$^{17}$ As Schervish (1995) continues: 'If the [parameter space $\Theta$ ] describes all of the probability distributions one is willing to entertain, then one cannot reject $[\Theta]$ without rejecting probability models altogether.
-If one is willing to entertain models not in $[\Theta]$ , then one needs to take them into account' by enlarging $\Theta$ , and computing the posterior distribution over the enlarged space.
+16As Schervish (1995) continues: "If the [parameter space Θ] describes all of the probability distributions one is willing to entertain, then one cannot reject [Θ] without rejecting probability models altogether.
+If one is willing to entertain models not in [Θ], then one needs to take them into account" by enlarging Θ , and computing the posterior distribution over the enlarged space.

-&lt;sup>18 There is a vast literature on Bayes factors, model comparison, model averaging, and the evaluation of posterior probabilities of models, and although we believe most of this work to be philosophically unsound (to the extent that it is designed to be a direct vehicle for scientific learning), we recognize that these can be useful techniques.
+17There is a vast literature on Bayes factors, model comparison, model averaging, and the evaluation of posterior probabilities of models, and although we believe most of this work to be philosophically unsound (to the extent it is designed to be a direct vehicle for scientific learning), we recognize that these can be useful techniques.
 Like all statistical methods, Bayesian and otherwise, these methods are summaries of available information that can be important data-analytic tools.
-Even if none of a class of models is plausible as truth, and even if we are not comfortable accepting posterior model probabilities as degrees of belief in alternative models, these probabilities can still be useful as tools for prediction and for understanding structure in data, as long as these probabilities are not taken too seriously.
-See Raftery (1995) for a discussion of the value of posterior model probabilities in social science research and Gelman and Rubin (1995) for a discussion of their limitations, and Claeskens and Hjort (2008) for a general review of model selection.
-(Some of the work on 'model-selection tests' in econometrics (e.g., Vuong, 1989; Rivers & Vuong, 2002) is exempt from our strictures, as it tries to find which model is closest to the data-generating process, while allowing that all of the models may be misspecified, but it would take us too far afield to discuss this work in detail.)
+Even if none of a class of models is plausible as truth, and even if we aren't comfortable accepting posterior model probabilities as degrees of belief in alternative models, these probabilities can still be useful as tools for prediction and for understanding structure in data, as long as these probabilities in social science research and Gelman and Rubin (1995) for a discussion of the value of posterior model probabilities in and Hjort (2008) for a general review of model selection.
+(Some of the work on "model-selection tests" in econometrics (e.g., Vuong 1989; Rivers and Vuong 2002) is exempt from our strictures, as it tries to find which model is closest to the data-generating process, while allowing that all of the models may be mis-specified, but it would take us too far afield to discuss this work in detail.)

-&lt;sup>19 This problem has been called the Jeffreys-Lindley paradox and is the subject of a large literature.
-Unfortunately (from our perspective) the problem has usually been studied by Bayesians with an eye on 'solving' it - that is, coming up with reasonable definitions that allow the computation of non-degenerate posterior probabilities for continuously parameterized models - but we think that this is really a problem without a solution; see Gelman et al. (2004, Section 6.7).
+18This problem has been called the Jeffreys-Lindley paradox and it is the subject of a large literature.
+Unfortunately (from our perspective) the problem has usually been studied by Bayesians with an eye toward "solving" it-that is, coming up with reasonable definitions that allow the computation of nondegenerate posterior probabilities for continuously-parameterized models-but we we think that this is really a problem without a solution; see Gelman et al. (2003, sec.
+6.7).

-posterior belief to A and 60% to B') but rather to do continuous model expansion by forming a larger model that includes both A and B as special cases.
-For example, Merrill (1994) used electoral and survey data from Norway and Sweden to compare two models of political ideology and voting: the 'proximity model' (in which you prefer the political party that is closest to you in some space of issues and ideology) and the 'directional model' (in which you like the parties that are in the same direction as you in issue space, but with a stronger preference to parties further from the centre).
+ideology and voting: the "proximity model" (in which you prefer the political party that is closest to you in some space of issues and ideology) and the "directional model" (in which you like the parties that are in the same direction as you in issue space, but with a stronger preference to parties further from the center).
 Rather than using the data to pick one model or the other, we would prefer to think of a model in which voters consider both proximity and directionality in forming their preferences (Gelman, 1994).

-In the social sciences, it is rare for there to be an underlying theory that can provide meaningful constraints on the functional form of the expected relationships among variables, let alone the distribution of noise terms.
-Taken to its limit, then, the idea of continuous model expansion counsels social scientists pretty much to give up using parametric statistical models in favour of non-parametric, infinite-dimensional models, advice which the ongoing rapid development of Bayesian non-parametrics (Ghosh & Ramamoorthi, 2003; Hjort, Holmes, Müller, & Walker, 2010) makes increasingly practical.
-While we are certainly sympathetic to this, and believe a greater use of nonparametric models in empirical research is desirable on its own merits (cf. Li & Racine, 2007), it is worth sounding a few notes of caution.
+In the social sciences, it is rare for there to be an underlying theory that can provide meaningful constraints on the functional form of the expected relationships among variables, let alone the distribution of noise terms.19 Taken to its limit, then, the idea of continuous model expansion counsels social scientists to pretty much give up using parametric statistical models in favor of nonparametric, infinite-dimensional models, advice which which the ongoing rapid development of Bayesian nonparametrics (Ghosh and Ramamoorthi, 2003; Hjort et al., 2010) makes increasingly practical.
+While we are certainly sympathetic to this, and believe a greater use of nonparametric models in empirical research is desirable on its own merits (cf. Li and Racine, 2007), it is worth sounding a few notes of caution.